 NSI Service Framework

 A basic overview of the functional components of the NSF architecture is described here to provide context to the reader.
-Addition detail can be found in [].
+Addition detail can be found in [GFD.213].

 An NSA is said to be a requester if the NSA is capable of issue service requests, while it is a provider if it can receive service requests.
 An NSA may act as both a requester and a provider.
 The NSF defines three distinct roles for an NSA within the architecture: